All-Hands-AI/OpenHands/docs/modules/usage/llms/azure-llms.md

 ghcr.io/all-hands-ai/openhands:main
 ```

-You can set `LLM_MODEL` and `LLM_API_KEY` in the OpenHands UI through the Settings.
+You can also set the model and API key in the OpenHands UI through the Settings.

 :::note
 You can find your ChatGPT deployment name on the deployments page in Azure.
 It could be the same with the chat model
 name (e.g. 'GPT4-1106-preview'), by default or initially set, but it doesn't have to be the same.
 Run OpenHands,
 and when you load it in the browser, go to Settings and set model as above: "azure/&lt;your-actual-gpt-deployment-name&gt;".
-If it's not in the list, enter your own text and save it.
+If it's not in the list, you can open the Settings modal, switch to "Custom Model", and enter your model name.
 :::

 ## Embeddings